open-telemetry/semantic-conventions/docs/attributes-registry/aws.md

 | `aws.ecs.task.family` | string | The family name of the [ECS task definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) used to create the ECS task. | `opentelemetry-family` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | `aws.ecs.task.revision` | string | The revision for the task definition used to create the ECS task. | `8`; `26` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-`aws.ecs.launchtype` MUST be one of the following:
+`aws.ecs.launchtype` has the following list of well-known values.
+If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|